The Hills (TV series): Distribution

 The Hills episodes aired regularly on MTV in the United States.
-Most episodes are approximately thirty minutes, and were broadcast in standard definition.
+Most episodes are approximately thirty minutes, and broadcast in standard definition.
 The series' episodes are also available for download at the iTunes Store.
-Episodes were previously available for viewing through the official MTV website, though they have since become unavailable since the series' conclusion.
+The series was available to watch on Hulu from 2016 to September 2023.
+Episodes are currently available for viewing through the official MTV website, with a cable provider log in.
+The series has been available to watch through Paramount+ since it launched in March 2021.
 The series, in addition to Laguna Beach: The Real Orange County, were premiered in syndication in fall 2009.

 Since its debut, Paramount Pictures has released all six seasons of The Hills onto DVD, across seven installments.
 The first, second, fourth, and sixth seasons' sets each have three discs, while that of the third season includes four.
 The fifth season's release was divided into Part I and Part II, and are packaged with two discs apiece.